pivaldi/blog.piprime.fr/hexo/source/_posts/en/evolving-polymorphic-blockchain-consensus.md

 ### A. Committee switches from leader-based BFT to leaderless BFT

 * In normal mode, use a pipelined/leadered BFT for speed.
-* In adversarial mode, fall back to a leaderless or leader-minimized protocol to reduce “attack the leader” leverage.
+* In adversarial mode, fall back to a leaderless or leader-minimized protocol to reduce "attack the leader" leverage.
-  This is the same *design pattern* as explicit automatic switching protocols in the literature (even though many papers target consortium settings). ([ScienceDirect][3])
+  This is the same *design pattern* as explicit automatic switching protocols in the literature (even though many papers target consortium settings). ([ScienceDirect][8])

 ### B. “Safety-first” finality rules